bhhoang/ns3-docker/README.md

 ```
 With NETSIM being your desire name for the container.
 ## P/S
-You can also go to docker hub on [this image](https://hub.docker.com/repository/docker/bhhoang/ns3/general) and pull it
+---
-Feel free to ask.
-My discord is `.nanika`
+Feel free to ask!
-`